peterthehan/create-discord-bot/README.md

 ## Run Bot

-1. Run `npm start` (the bot should go from offline to online).
+1. `npm start`
-2. Verify the bot is working by using the `.ping` command.
+2. The bot should go from offline to online.
+Verify the bot is working by using the `.ping` command.

 🎉 You're ready to create your own Discord bot! 🎉